London Marathon Training Plan: Beginners to Advanced!

 Keep Going for Consistency!

-Much alike remaining disciplined, you need to keep a consistent trend with your running.
+Much like remaining disciplined, you need to keep a consistent trend with your running.
 If you suddenly stop training for a week and then decide to pick up your training plan where you left it, you will find it significantly harder to run.

 Studies have found that it can take an average of 66 days for a behaviour to become automatic.
 This means that 7 to 8 weeks into your marathon training plan, your running and diet could become natural habits.
 As long as you are consistent with your training, of course.